Advertisement

 What is it like to drive?

-So far, we’ve driven the petrol-powered Q5 in Sportback form and the diesel with the standard SUV body.
-There are no mechanical differences between the two body styles though, so consider our opinions on both powertrains applicable to both rooflines.
+So far, we’ve driven the petrol-powered Q5 in Sportback form and the diesel with the SUV body.
+There are no mechanical differences between them, so consider our opinions on both powertrains applicable to both rooflines.

-Worth noting that both of the cars we tested on smooth Spanish roads were equipped with the optional £1,725 air suspension, and we’re yet to try a car with the standard ‘comfort’ or ‘sport’ suspension setups.
+Worth noting that every variant of Q5 we’ve driven has come equipped with the optional £1,725 air suspension, and we’re yet to try a car with the standard ‘comfort’ or ‘sport’ suspension setups.
 Confusingly, it’s the ‘Sport’ trim that gets comfort springs as standard, while ‘S Line’ and ‘Edition 1’ cars get a firmer, sportier setup.

 Advertisement - Page continues below